github/codeql/docs/codeql/codeql-language-guides/basic-query-for-ruby-code.rst

 Basic query for Ruby code
 =========================

-Learn to write and run a simple CodeQL query using CodeQL.
+Learn to write and run a simple CodeQL query.

 About the query
 ---------------